mdrideout/junjo-server-deployment-example/README.md

 # Create & Set the Junjo Server API Key
 # 1. Access the frontend and create an API key.
 # 2. Edit the .env file again and set the JUNJO_SERVER_API_KEY
-# 3. Restart the Junjo Server
+# 3. Restart the Junjo App so that it picks up the new API key and can deliver telemetry to the Junjo Server
-$ docker compose down && docker compose up -d --build
+$ docker compose restart junjo-app

 # List containers
 $ docker container ls